 A few years ago a man called Robin Boustead had a vision: to create a trail spanning the length of the entire Himalaya, from Bhutan in the east right through to Afghanistan in the west.
-Though there are some obvious practical and security issues with this, a route is roughly in place from Bhutan to … Continue reading The Great Himalaya Trail is out there and has challenged quite a few experienced hikers and mountaineers during its lifespan.
-Brave and bold as we like to be we decided to put it on the agenda, though not without a sound portion of shaky knees just from the thought of it.
+Though there are some obvious practical and security issues with this, a route is roughly in place from Bhutan to … Continue reading The Great Himalaya Trail

 2600 kilometres into my Te Araroa hike I arrived in Queenstown.
 From there, my companions and I decided to detour from the trail and include the famous Routeburn Track.
 At the Routeburn Flats shelter we encountered a young German, who with many gestures was explaining an admiring girl that he had walked up to Mount Luxmore, a … Continue reading Has anyone noticed the women out there?

 Going out on paddling trips in the deep blue waters of the Aurlands- and Nærøyfjords was a dream I'd cherished since first coming here two years ago.
 Because kayak rental is, however, expensive, and sometimes not allowed without proper certification, nothing ever came of it.
 Maybe one day, I figured, I'd have friends with a … Continue reading Packrafting the fjords

 The best way to appreciate the Norwegian scenery is undoubtedly, from above.
 My favourite means of travel is thus on foot, as unlike in other mountain areas such as the Alps, there is very little infrastructure in place to reach the tops.
 Besides of a few viewpoints along mountain roads you need to walk if … Continue reading Peaks of the Aurlandsfjord (I)